 Our tennis-playing athletes were very successful in 2017 and are poised for an even better new year ahead.

-Topnotch signed a number of top athletes in 2017.
-Derrick Chen is a promising young player who turned pro in January.
-We also signed Ohio native Lauren Davis, who won a title in Auckland, reached the quarterfinals of Doha and Dubai and the Round of 16 at Indian Wells, and finished in the Top 50 for the first time in her career.
+Topnotch signed a number of top athletes in 2017, starting with Ohio native Lauren Davis, who won a title in Auckland, reached the quarterfinals of Doha and Dubai and the Round of 16 at Indian Wells, and finished in the Top 50 for the first time in her career.
 She also reached a career high at #26 in the world this year.
 Caroline Dolehide won a title in Winnipeg, reached the final in Charlottesville, and reached a career high of #137.
 Victoria Duval celebrated three years cancer-free by battling up 700 spots in the WTA rankings.
 German Yannick Hanffman won a Challenger tournament in Istmanning and reached the finals at Gstaad and Shymkent.

 Caroline Garcia made an amazing run in the last half of the year.
 After reaching the quarterfinals at the French Open, she was the first ever to win back-to-back titles in Wuhan and Beijing.
 She earned a spot at the WTA Finals in Singapore and reached the semifinals, earning a career high of WTA world #8.
 She also reached the semifinals at Bastad, Mallorca, Monterrey, and Strasbourg.
 Needless to say, we had a wonderful year following Caro's flight path in 2017! #FlyWithCaro